-11:40 Evaluate: Clouds and Vertical Motion
+11: 50 Evaluate: Clouds and Vertical Motion

-- What happens to the moist adiabatic lapse rate as you go high up in the atmosphere? - Why do cumulus clouds have well defined flat bottoms, but variable cloud top heights?
+- What happens to the moist adiabatic lapse rate as you go high up in the atmosphere? - Why do cumulus clouds have well defined flat bottoms, but variable cloud top heights? - If they air outside an airplane in flight is cold, why do they need to use air conditioning on the airplane?